 I served the chicken au champagne over brown rice, like Mireille recommends, with field mushrooms and sauted haricot verts on the side.
 Simple, clean, absolutely delicious.
 And the smell of the champagne and chicken cooking together was like nothing I’ve ever smelled!

 And, of course, we drank the champagne as well!
-Obviously…even totally tired you can’t be too tired to toast, right?
-But too much Champagne and I would have been sure to sleep through the new year entirely…so after a couple glasses we put the rest to other uses.
+Obviously…even totally tired you can’t be too tired to toast, right? 🙂 But too much Champagne and I would have been sure to sleep through the new year entirely…so after a couple glasses I put the rest to other uses.

 Strawberry Champagne Sorbet